Republic of Nauru

 (8.1 sq mi)

 The Government of Nauru provides health-care services to all citizens.
-Primary health care and public health services are managed by the Division of Public Health at the Naeoro Public Health Centre, and curative services are provided by the Republic of Nauru hospital.
-Services include medical, surgical, and dental specialities, alongside haemodialysis, laboratory, radiological, physiotherapy and pharmaceutical services.
+Primary health care and public health services are managed by the Division of Public Health at the Naeoro Public Health Centre, and curative services are provided by the Republic of Nauru Hospital.
+Services include medical, surgical, and dental specialities, alongside haemodialysis, laboratory, radiology, physiotherapy and pharmaceutical services.

 Preventive and curative health services have difficulties in coping with climate change and the increase in NCDs.
 To achieve more effective health service delivery, the health workforce needs to be improved in terms of numbers, quality and diversity.

 Nauru, an island in the Central Pacific Ocean, joined WHO on 9 May 1994.
 In 1968, the Republic gained its independence from Australia, New Zealand and British-administered UN trusteeship.

 It is covered by the WHO Representative Office in the South Pacific.